-Why should I invest my time, energy, and money into maintaining CRM data?
+Why invest your company’s time, energy, and money into maintaining CRM data?

-Duplicate records, for instance, can mean that everyone that works with those records either has to spend time merging the records, or works with only partial context.
-A seemingly simple problem, such as a contact’s first name not being capitalized, can cause a slow-down for every person that comes across that record.
+When you have duplicate records, everyone that works with those records must either merge the records or work with only partial context.
+A seemingly simple problem, such as an uncapitalized first name, can cause a slow-down for every person that comes across that record.
 Sure, it’s just one record.
-But multiply that by the number of records in your database, then by the number of fields in your database, then finally the number of potential data issues in each field, and what do you have?
-A mountain of data issues that can seem almost insurmountable.
-And each of those issues is having a small impact on your organization’s overall performance.
+But multiply that by the number of records in your database, then by the number of fields in your database, then finally by the number of potential data issues in each field, and what do you have?
+A towering mountain of data issues.
+And each of those issues impacts your organization’s overall performance.

-Let’s take a look at exactly how failing to properly maintain your CRM data impacts different departments inside of your average company.
+Let’s take a look at exactly how poorly maintained CRM data impacts different departments in an average company.

 The Impact of Poorly Maintained Data on Marketing

-Marketing campaigns are only as good as the customer data that they use.
-That customer data allows those marketers to segment their list and personalize their communications in a way that will resonate with the audience.
+Personalization is key in marketing.
+Good marketing makes customers feel like they are being spoken to directly.
+This means, of course, that marketing campaigns are only as good as the customer data they use.
+Clean, updated customer data allows those marketers to segment their list and personalize their communications to resonate with the audience.

-This is a simple but common example.
 The same problems exist in every field throughout your database.
 You can’t use phone numbers or addresses if they are not formatted correctly.
-Even filtering and segmenting contacts can be incredibly difficult if your fields aren’t standardized.
-Good luck segmenting out “CEOs” when they are represented in dozens of different ways within your data — CEO, C.E.O., Chief Executive Officer, Founder/CEO, etc. It’s impossible to account for every variation and therefore some will be missed, leaving money on the table.
+Filtering and segmenting contacts can be incredibly difficult if your fields aren’t standardized.
+Good luck segmenting out “CEOs” when this role is represented in dozens of ways: CEO, C.E.O., Chief Executive Officer, Founder/CEO, etc. It’s impossible to account for every variation, so some will be missed, leaving money on the table.

 The Impact of Poorly Maintained Data on Sales

-Accurate data impacts the way that sales reps engage with prospects at every stage of the sales process.
-The usability of your data directly impacts their ability to connect with prospects in a meaningful way and close new deals.
+Accurate data impacts sales reps at every stage of the sales process.
+The data’s usability directly affects their ability to connect with prospects in a meaningful way and close new deals.